rasei/keepass-http-java-client/README.md

-# keepass-http-java-client
-Java-Client für KeePassHttp
+# Java-Client for KeePassHttp
+Library for accessing a KeePass-database with the [KeePassHttp](https://raw.github.com/pfn/keepasshttp/master/KeePassHttp.plgx)-Plugin

+##Usage